pahihu/SPOC/README.md

 Changes
 =======

+* added CCARCH to specify 32/64bit builds, INMOS sources compatible with 32bit only
 * clean build on macOS Mojave 64bit and Ubuntu Linux 18.0.4
 * added compilation scripts
 * able to build on macOS Mojave 64bit using clang